nonoleroux/nonoleroux/README.md

     * **Typescript/React/Go** creating a social network from scratch for the students and alumnis of my school: https://github.com/ada-social-network

 - 🔎&nbsp;&nbsp;What am I looking for ?
-A Junior Software Developer position in a great company !
+A Software Developer position in a great company !
 - 📫&nbsp;&nbsp;How to reach me ? : [email](lroux.noemie@gmail.com) or [Linkedin](linkedin.com/in/noemie-le-roux)